Azizo27/ML-Recommendation/README.md

 2. Load a cleaned and renamed version of the dataframe you want to predict
 3. Choose for which month you want to do prediction
 4. Open terminal and run : `python3 main.py`

+## BONUS

+I added a **prediction** folder that uses the **historical of customers** to do predictions on each one of them.

+This features was also added in the Web application.

 ## Contributing